mollylowell/Independent-Study--AI-Registration-Assistant/README.md

 This project is intended as a portfolio-grade academic and technical demonstration developed as part of an independent study.
 It showcases how artificial intelligence, analytics, and rule-based systems can be applied to complex, real-world decision processes such as university course registration.

 The system is not an official advising tool and is not affiliated with or deployed by Fairfield University.
-All data used in this project is mock or sample data created for demonstration and testing purposes.
+The course and section data used in this project is based on real Fairfield University registration data from a completed academic term.
+While the data reflects authentic institutional structure and constraints, it is no longer active and is used solely for educational and demonstration purposes.

 This repository is designed for:
 - Employers evaluating applied AI, analytics, or software engineering work